Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 AI Endpoints is designed to be compatible with the OpenAI API, making it easy to integrate with existing applications and workflows.
 This compatibility means that you can take advantage of AI capabilities without having to make major changes to your existing technology stack, allowing you to get up and running quickly and easily.

-### Flexibile Usage
+### Flexibile usage

 AI Endpoints' APIs are language-agnostic.
 It enables developers to use any programming language or technology of their choice when working with our APIs, providing them with the freedom to build and integrate AI capabilities according to their requirements and preferences.

-## Limitations for the beta phase
+## Limitations

+### Model rate limit

+When using AI Endpoints, the **following rate limits apply**:

+- **Anonymous**: 2 requests per minute, per by IP and per model.
+- **Authenticated with an API access key**: 400 requests per minute, per PCI project and per model.

+If you exceed this limit, a **429 error code** will be returned.

+If you require higher usage, please **[get in touch with us](https://help.ovhcloud.com/csm?id=csm_get_help)** to discuss increasing your rate limits.

-### No Token Limit
+### No usage limit

-As of now, the AI Endpoints platform does not impose a token limit for API requests.
+As of now, the AI Endpoints platform does not impose any usage limits for API requests, apart from the rate limiting.

-In the future, we plan to introduce a token limit feature.
-This feature will allow you to set a limit on the number of tokens used for each API request, providing better control and management over token consumption.
+However, we are considering introducing a usage limit feature in the future.
+This feature will allow you to set a limit on the number of tokens, characters, seconds of audio consumed, depending on your usage, providing better control and management over AI Endpoints consumption.

 ## Going further